-Friends of Family Farmers is the only statewide agricultural organization working to promote and protect socially responsible family farming, ranching and healthy rural communities in Oregon.
-We engage in a variety of programs and projects that support our mission including our Farmer Campaign, Eater Campaign, Next Generation Campaign and Watchdog Campaign.
+Friends of Family Farmers is the only statewide agricultural organization working to promote and protect socially and environmentally responsible family farming, ranching and healthy rural communities in Oregon.
+We engage in a variety of work under our Farmer, Eater, and Advocacy Programs to support this mission.
+Learn more about these programs below:

 We might not all be farmers, but we are all eaters!
-Friends of Family Farmers has launched the Eater Campaign to help the public to better understand the issues that socially responsible family farmers and ranchers face, and the connection between food and farms in Oregon.
-From tabling at farmers’ markets and presenting at gatherings, to our monthly InFARMation Series in Portland, and now also in other locations around the State, we work to educate Oregonians about the value of local, sustainable agriculture.
+Friends of Family Farmers launched our Eater Program to help the public better understand the issues that socially responsible family farmers and ranchers face, and the connection between food and farms in Oregon.
+From tabling at farmers markets and presenting at events and conferences, to our long-running InFARMation Series, we work to educate Oregonians about the value of local, sustainable agriculture and family-scale farms.

-The average age of farmers in Oregon is 60 years.
-Without a plan to get new farmers onto the land, with access to education, financing and markets, we stand to lose 25% to 50% of the land that is currently in agricultural production in the next 20 years according to the Oregon Department of Agriculture.
+The average age of farmers in Oregon is nearly 60 years old.
+Without a plan to get the next generation of farmers on land, with access to education, financing and markets, we stand to lose 25% to 50% of the farmland that is currently in agricultural production in the next 20 years according to the Oregon Department of Agriculture.

 In response, Friends of Family Farmers developed Oregon Farm Link to connect new and beginning farmers with landowners, job opportunities and resources.